ZachWolpe/Distributed-Computing-and-Concurrency-in-Python/concurrency.md

 - Both async and multithreading are inherently single-threaded (GIL).
 - Safter than preemptive multitasking, but adds complexity to the code.

-`NB: 3rd party I/O libraries may not be asyncronous.`
+`NB: 3rd party I/O libraries may not be Asynchronous.`

-*Asyncronous libraries:*
+*Asynchronous libraries:*

 #### Python Execution